SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 6

+* Cantrip Attack

+You can replace one of your attacks with a cantrip.

 * Extra Attack

 You gain an extra attack and can now attack up to 2 times in your turn.

-* War Magic

-You can use your bonus action to attack using the weapon in your main hand after casting a spell or cantrip.

 ## Level 10